TWilkin/powerpi/deep-thought/README.md

 Authentication is handled utilising Google social login.

+The service is built using typescript, with dependencies using yarn workspaces.
+It is also dependant on a local common library [_@powerpi/common_](../common/node/common/README.md) which needs to be compiled before use.

 ## Building

 The Docker container can be built utilising _buildx_ as described in the [project documentation](../README.md#Building).